15 Low-Cost Small Business Ideas You Can Start With a Small Budget

 (To save money early on, you can take these pictures with your phone.
-But, be sure to light them well – natural light is best.
-You can invest in better lighting and photography gear when you’re bringing in some money.)
+But be sure to light them well – natural light is best.
+You can invest in better lighting and photography gear when bringing in some money.)

-For full details on how to start your own crafting business, check out this definitive article.
+For full details on starting your crafting business, check out this definitive article.